anandkanav92/NOTES/concepts.md

 		-  Thus, this method use learning curve models to predict the performanc of model few iterations and if the predicted performance is smaller than the current best, it stops the evaluation.
 	- `how`
 		- It records the performance of the model at resular intervals $y_1,y_2...y_n$.
 These points are used to predict the final performance of the model after many intervals.
 		- It uses set of parametric functions(11) combined linearly to give a single model.
-Each different model i is associated with a weight $w
+Each different model i is associated with a weight $w_i$ and additive gaussian noise $N(0,\sigma^2
 		-
 - Freeze-thaw Bayesian optimization - optional
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODM0MTY4NjMsLTU0MjQzMDY5NCwtMT
+eyJoaXN0b3J5IjpbMjA4MzI1MTMyNCwtNTQyNDMwNjk0LC0xMT
-E2NDk5MjE5LDEwMjUwNTk2MjksOTYwOTc5NywtMTk2ODI3MjU4
+Y0OTkyMTksMTAyNTA1OTYyOSw5NjA5Nzk3LC0xOTY4MjcyNTgz
-MywxODgzODM3OTk5LC00MTc1OTk2MCwtMzgxMzc1NjI1LDU0OD
+LDE4ODM4Mzc5OTksLTQxNzU5OTYwLC0zODEzNzU2MjUsNTQ4NT
-U5OTMyOSw4ODI3NTg1NTJdfQ==
+k5MzI5LDg4Mjc1ODU1Ml19
 -->